 In general, Google Ad Manager customers using Compute Engine should experience significantly lower latency during bid computation.
 Depending on where you are bidding, you should create your virtual machine instances in the corresponding regions:

-Desired bidding location Compute Engine region to host your virtual machines North America (West Coast)
+Desired bidding location Compute Engine region to host your instances North America (West Coast)

 North America (Central)